index

 While medication plays a vital role, Parkinson's treatment extends beyond pills.
 Here are some non-medical approaches that can significantly enhance well-being:

-• Physical Therapy: A customized physical therapy program can help maintain flexibility, strength, and balance, improving mobility and reducing the risk of falls.
+• Physical Therapy: A customised physical therapy programme can help maintain flexibility, strength, and balance, improving mobility and reducing the risk of falls.

 • Occupational Therapy: Occupational therapists can help individuals with Parkinson's adapt daily activities to accommodate their limitations, promoting independence.